Megamjm/Comfyvn-ToolProject/docs/INPUT_SCHEMES.md

 # Input Schemes & Controller Profiles

 The input manager centralises keyboard and controller bindings for the Studio viewer, editors, and automation hooks.
-Bindings persist to `config/settings/accessibility.json` under `input_map`, can be remapped live inside Studio, and remain scriptable via FastAPI.
+Bindings persist to `config/settings/accessibility.json` under `input_map` (mirrored to the SQLite `settings` table), can be remapped live inside Studio, and remain scriptable via FastAPI.

 ## Default Bindings